 The Institute’s policies governing research by its scientists establish high standards for scientific and ethical conduct.
 The policies also are intended to ensure that our research furthers the public good and thus set forth guidelines for making research materials, tools, and publications widely accessible within the scientific community and beyond.

 HHMI's scientific research is governed by policies that address the conduct of research, the sharing of data and materials, collaborations, and intellectual property.

 Guidelines for Scientific Research

 These guidelines describe general standards for conduct in research and scholarship.
 They are intended to establish a common understanding of expectations and responsibilities relating to research in HHMI's laboratories, thereby promoting the quality and integrity of the work and interactions in the laboratories and helping to prevent scientific misconduct.

-As an organization dedicated to biomedical research in the public interest, HHMI expects that its scientists will conduct research and engage in related academic activities in accordance with the highest scientific and ethical standards.
+As an organization dedicated to biomedical research in the public interest, HHMI expects that its scientists will conduct research and engage in related academic activities according to the highest research and ethical standards.
 HHMI’s commitment to these standards embraces the belief that integrity, responsibility, and accountability are part of the fabric of science.
-Scientific research is, ultimately, a cooperative endeavor based on the central principle of truth.
+Scientific research is, ultimately, a cooperative endeavor based on the central principle of the pursuit of truth.

 Sharing Published Materials/Responsibilities of HHMI Authors

 This policy establishes HHMI’s expectations that all HHMI laboratory heads, whether based at host institutions or at HHMI’s Janelia Research Campus, will include in their publications sufficient information about their experimental methods and procedures, and make available data, software, and tangible research materials, to enable other scientists to reproduce and extend the results of all publications on which the HHMI laboratory head is an author.